The Engaging Issues team

 Janet describes herself as the committee’s technophobe, having an aversion to pretty much anything digitised.
 When not writing to her MP using a quill, Janet is involved in various good works in the Stretton area, including Stretton’s Amnesty International group.
 Janet’s connection with the Long Mynd area goes back to her days as a glider pilot flying from the Midland Gliding Club.
 Janet is also a qualified offshore yacht master, having covered more than 40,000 miles at sea.
 Janet allows herself to be called ‘a person of faith’ but resists anything more specific than that.
 “If you allow yourself to be given a label,” she says, “people pre-judge you.”

-Steve is an Engaging Issues noob.
-Steve’s chequered past includes: eight years in technical operations (mainly sound) for BBC TV and Radio; a couple of years as a full-time student of Biblical Studies and Cross-Cultural Communications; a brief and undistinguished period as a missionary; media relations and training for the national Methodist Church; FE lecturer in computer programming; Microsoft-certified and IBM-certified software application developer and solution architect.
-Currently Steve runs a small software company making careers education resources for schools and colleges.
+Steve’s chequered past includes: technical operations (mainly sound) for BBC TV and Radio; full-time student of Biblical Studies and Cross-Cultural Communications; a brief and undistinguished period as a missionary; media relations and training for the national Methodist Church; FE lecturer in computer programming; software application developer and solution architect; technical director for a small software company making careers education resources.
+Currently Steve is a senior developer/analyst for a fintech company.
 Steve is Eastern Orthodox.
 He is married with three grown-up kids, and loves walking in the Shropshire hills.